Saikiranreddy-dev/GithubActions/README.md

 3.on-> triggers the workflow events
 4.there are so many events push pull_request and workflow_dispatcher -> which is uses for manually triggering a workflow dispatcher

+here we are using actions on runners which is predefined from someone but thereare three types of actions there
+1.docker container
+2.javascript
+3.composite actions

+for more runners we use githhub.com/marketplace to find suitable and use in our repositories